T3Marius/StoreCore/README.md

 - [TopCredits] | See Top Credits with !topcredits.
 Editable in config.

 - [PlayerColor] | Allows players to buy different colors red/rainbow/etc.

+- [Cases] | Create cases with custom items from config.

 - All modules will have a default config automaticly created when added, so no worry about how to use them!.